dmoranj/oAuThor/README.md

 * Resource Server (RS): is the server that hosts the data or services that wants to be authorized.
 * Resource Owner (RO): is a user of the Resource Server, whose resources will be acessed.
-* Client (C): is the application the Resource Owner is using.
+* Client: is the application the Resource Owner is using.
 The client will access the resources of the RO on its behalf.
 * Authorization Server (AS): central authority that manages the OAuth 2.0 Authorization flow.

 ### Implementation-specific details